muhkammadsodik/signal-tracker-bot/README.md

 # Signal Tracker Bot

-A Telegram bot that tracks crypto arbitrage opportunities in real-time.
+A Telegram bot that tracks crypto arbitrage opportunities in real-time